-- Select your meat and then cut your meat into bite sized cubes.
+- Select your meat and then cut your meat into bite-sized cubes.

 - Decide on a flavour combo.
 The flavour of your kebab will depend on your marinade.
 Think red wine and garlic beef, Moroccan spice rubbed beef, Greek lemon and herb lamb, sweet and sour pork, hoisin chicken, chilli and lemongrass prawns, the combinations are endless.
 Google marinades, rubs or skewers for more ideas.
-Leave the meat to marinade for 24 hours before skewering and cooking.
+Leave the meat to marinate for 24 hours before skewering and cooking.

 - Skewer.
 If you are using bamboo skewers, soak them in water for 30 minutes before making your kebabs.
-This prevents them form burning on the BBQ.
+This prevents them from burning on the BBQ.
 Fill your skewer by alternating meat with the vegetables.
 Leave enough room at the bottom for a handle.

 - BBQ.
-Cook the skewers ensuring that the meat is cooked through.
+Cook the skewers, ensuring that the meat is cooked through.